trebco/treb/release-distribution-files/icons.md

 [font awesome free license][4]; and [bootstrap icons][5], used under the terms of the [MIT license][6].

 Icons are property of their respective owners.
+The TREB icon (a leaf) is a trademark of trebco, llc.

 [1]: https://material.io/resources/icons/
 [2]: https://www.apache.org/licenses/LICENSE-2.0.html